2022/06/01

 Snare drum

-The snare drum is named after the “snares” at the bottom of this type of drum.
-Thin metal strings tightly strung across the head.
+The snare drum’s thin metal strings are tightly strung across the resonator head on the bottom of the snare.
 These snares resonate when hitting the batter/top head and are therefore a distinct part of the characteristic sound of a snare drum.

 Capturing the bottom snares separately can often be beneficial for later mixing so a designated microphone is often used for this.

 Years ago, microphones were not capable of capturing the extreme sound pressure levels and the required high frequencies generated from the snare drum.
 It was always either or.
-A workaround was to place one microphone, capable of handling high frequencies below the drum, where the sound pressure wasn’t that extreme.
-On top of the snare, another microphone, typically a dynamic, handled the extreme sound pressure level.
+A workaround was to place one microphone on top of the snare, typically a dynamic microphone with low sensitivity which could handle the extreme sound pressure level, and another microphone capable of handling high frequencies, below the drum, where the sound pressure wasn’t that extreme.
 This combination gave us best of both worlds, but also introduced phase issues between the types of microphones placed at different distances to the batter head of the drum.

 Today these problems are solved with high-end condenser microphones that can handle extreme SPLs and capture high frequencies.